equilibriumco/hyperlane-monorepo/cardano/docs/DEPLOYMENT_GUIDE.md

 ```

 > **Important**: The `--message-policy` is required when registering deferred recipients.
 This is the `stored_message_nft` policy ID shown during deployment.

+> **Note**: The "msg_ref" NFT UTXO is automatically discovered by the relayer using the same policy ID as the reference_script_locator.
+No additional configuration is needed in the relayer config.

 After deployment, you can:
 - List pending deferred messages: `hyperlane-cardano deferred list --recipient <address>`